PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter07/README.md

 To follow along in this chapter, you will need to have Databricks workspace permissions to create and start an all-purpose cluster so that you can execute all of the accompanying notebook cells.
 It's recommended to have Unity Catalog permissions to create and use Catalogs, Schemas, and Tables.

 ### Expected costs
-This chapter will create and run several new notebooks and Delta Live Table pipelines using the `Core` product edition.
-As a result, the pipelines are estimated to consume around 5-10 Databricks Units (DBUs).
+This chapter will create and run several new notebooks that consume the Databricks REST API.
+As a result, the all-purpose cluster is estimated to consume around 5-10 Databricks Units (DBUs).

 Please see the Databricks documentation for the latest pricing figures: [Pricing calculator](https://www.databricks.com/product/pricing/product-pricing/instance-types).